Insights

 Calculation of Attained CII

 It is predicted that the timing for implementing the agreed amendments related to CII through the MEPC 83rd session (2025) will be reflected after the second phase review to be conducted after 2026, with revisions to G1~G5 guidelines.
-However, to date, the attained CII has been calculated based on the guidelines established by MEPC 76th session (2021) and the existing IMO DCS data collection format.
-The calculation formula is as follows:
+However, the attained CII is currently calculated based on IMO DCS data, and the calculation formula is as follows:

 To calculate the required annual operational CII, the reference CII for the target vessel must be calculated first, and the formula for determining the reference CII is as follows: